What to Expect During an EMDR Session

 MDR is part of a full spectrum of care at Indiana Center for Recovery.
 Some patients combine it with Biofeedback to calm their body first or with medications found to be helpful from GeneSight® genetic testing results.
 Other advanced options like Spravato® Ketamine Therapy or TMS can further help treatment-resistant symptoms.

+EMDR is backed by hundreds of research papers and recommended by the top mental healthcare organizations, including the American Psychiatric Association, the VA, and the World Health Organization.
 You’re awake, in control, and fully supported the entire time.
 There are no medications, no side effects, and nothing is done to you.
 Your brain does the healing itself.

-Yes, Treatment Is Covered By Insurance
+Yes, EMDR Is Covered By Insurance

 Verify Your Insurance